Better western grains

 3. It must be produced and packaged within the Gragnano area.

 4. Local water from the Lattari mountains must be used.

-because, whether it's the small, traditional pastificios in Gragnano or the
+and that is because, whether it's the small, traditional pastificios in Gragnano or the

 largest producers in the world, many source grains from western Canada.

 This is a Cascadian story.